-Today, there are more tools and options than ever, from traditional development frameworks to AI coding tools to Bubble, an AI-powered visual app builder that lets you vibe code without the code thanks to full visual controls.
+Today, there are more tools and options than ever, from traditional development frameworks to AI coding tools to Bubble, the only fully visual AI app builder that lets you vibe code without the code to launch real apps, not prototypes.

 What is a mobile app tech stack?

-A mobile app tech stack is the combination of technologies that power your app — the programming languages, frameworks, databases, and hosting services that make everything work.
-For mobile, there are four main layers: frontend, backend, platform, and hosting.
+A mobile app tech stack is the combination of technologies that power your app: the programming languages, frameworks, databases, and hosting services that make everything work together.
+For mobile, there are four main layers: the frontend (what users see and interact with), the backend (the database and logic users don’t see), the platform (the iOS or Android operating system running your app), and hosting (the cloud infrastructure where your app’s data lives).

-- Frontend: The code that runs what the user sees, i.e. the UI of your app
+- Frontend: The code that runs what the user sees, meaning the UI of your app.

-- Backend: The code plus the database that manages the data and logic of your app (what the user doesn’t see)
+- Backend: The code plus the database that manages the data and logic of your app, which the user doesn’t see.

-- Platform: The system the user’s device has that runs your app (i.e., iOS or Android)
+- Platform: The operating system on the user’s device that runs your app (iOS or Android).

 Frontend

 The frontend is the code that powers the user interface (UI) — what users see and interact with.
-Common frontend programming languages include Swift or Objective-C for iOS and Java or Kotlin for Android.
-Cross-platform development languages and frameworks like React Native, Flutter, or Ionic allow you to build your app for both iOS and Android in tandem.
+Common languages include Swift or Objective-C for iOS and Java or Kotlin for Android.
+Cross-platform frameworks like React Native, Flutter, or Ionic let you build for both platforms from a single codebase.

 Backend